 At only 25-years-old, Xander has notched three titles on the PGA Tour in his inaugural two seasons, including a victory at the WGC-HSBC Champions in 2018.

 Schauffele was PGA Rookie of the Year in 2017 and has already broken into the top 10 in world rankings.
-He may be poised to crack the top 5 in the 2019 season.

 3. Georgia Hall